Bachibouzouk/room-booking/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin : pfduc@physics.mcgill.ca
 * Other community or team contact